fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 # Overview

+I wanted to share with you
-Here's a list of practices and patterns tested over roughly four or so years of experience with Metaflow that result in a short development loop;
+some recommended best practices that I battle tested over about four or so years working with Metaflow at Netflix.
+The goals are
+a short development loop;
 reusable, maintainable, and reliable code;
 and just an overall fun and rewarding developer experience.